AustinGil/prtcls/README.md

 ## How it works

-The library accespt any CSS as a JavaScript style object or a string.
+The library accepts any CSS as a JavaScript style object or a string.
 At build time the library gets removed and those styles get turned into a string of corresponding classes based on their media query, pseudo selector, property, and value.
 <!-- These classes are added to a CSS file  -->

 <!-- ## Configuration -->